Summary

 Keep personal information up to date

-If you are already a Chase customer, be sure to continually update information that can affect your approval odds, such as your income.
+If you’re already a Chase customer, be sure to continually update information that can affect your approval odds, such as your income.
 By demonstrating you will be a responsible cardholder, you boost your chances of being targeted for a prequalified offer.

 Prequalifying does not guarantee approval

-If you’re prequalified for a Chase card, it does not ensure you will be approved.
-There is always a small chance that your application will be denied.
+If you’re prequalified for a Chase card, it doesn’t necessarily mean you’ll be approved.
+There’s always a small chance that your application will be denied.

 Nevertheless, your odds are significantly improved when you prequalify, as you know you meet the credit requirements for that particular card.
 For those worried about suffering a hard pull to their credit only to be denied, prequalified offers are a great way to maximize your chances of scoring the best card for you.